What is an Inverted Duty Structure under GST?

-When the input tax credit (ITC) available on inputs is less than the GST rate applied to the final product, an inverted duty structure is generated.
-This has a domino effect on the tax burden, raising the manufacturer's entire tax burden.
-A manufacturer may incur higher expenses due to the inverted duty structure, which could ultimately result in higher customer pricing.
+When the input tax credit available on inputs is greater than the GST rate applied to the final product, it leads to an inverted duty structure.
+This raises the manufacturer’s tax burden, as he is buying inputs at a higher tax rate than what he is charging customers for the final product.
+The higher tax burden on the manufacturer could ultimately result in higher customer pricing.

-Registered individuals are entitled to reimburse unused input tax credits (ITC).
-Any tax period in which the credit has accrued due to the tax rate on inputs being greater than the tax rate on output supply may be used to claim the ITC for an inverted tax structure.
-A tax period is a time frame during which a return must be provided.
+Registered individuals are entitled to get a reimbursement for unused input tax credit (ITC).
+Any tax period in which the credit has accrued due to the tax rate on inputs being greater than the tax rate on output supply may be used to claim the ITC due to an inverted tax structure.
+A tax period is a time frame during which GST returns must be filed.

 The following are some exceptions where the return of the unused input tax credit cannot be claimed:

-Except for the supply of goods, services, or both that the government may announce based on the GST Council's recommendations, output supplies are exempt or nil rated.
+• Output supplies (i.e. final products) are nil-rated or exempt from GST, except for the supply of goods, services, or both that the government may announce based on the GST Council’s recommendations

-Whether export taxes apply to the products exported from India.
+• Whether export duty applies to the products exported from India.

-If the provider uses a duty drawback or IGST refund on such supplies.
+• If the supplier chooses to avail a duty drawback or an IGST refund on such supplies.

 The maximum amount of Refund = (Turnover of Inverted rate on supply of goods and services X Net ITC / Total Turnover) - Tax Payable on the inverted rate on supply of goods and services.